DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: DexMV Platform

-We propose three types of manipulation tasks with different objects.
-We select the objects which have a reasonable size and easy for human to manipulate from the YCB datasets~\cite{calli2015benchmarking} The number of human demonstrations collected for each task is shown in the right table.
-More details on task and environment can be found in Supplementary Section~\ref{sec:supp_env}.
+\textbf{Task Description.} We propose 3 types of manipulation tasks with different objects.
+We select the YCB objects~\cite{calli2015benchmarking} with a reasonable size for human to manipulate.
+We collect 100 demonstrations per object for \emph{relocate} and 100 demonstrations for \emph{pour} and \emph{place inside}.
+For all tasks, the state is composed of robot joint readings, object pose.
+For \emph{relocate}, we also include target position.
+The action is 30-d control command of the position actuator for each joint.

-\emph{Relocate.} This task requires the robot hand to pick up an object on the table to a target location.
+\emph{Relocate.} It requires the robot hand to pick up an object on the table to a target location.
 It is inspired by the hardest task in~\cite{Rajeswaran2018} where the robot hand needs to grasp a sphere and move it to the target position.
-We further increase the task difficulty by using 5 complex and diverse objects including mug, mustard bottle, sugar box, tomato soup can, and large clamp.
-We visualize the tasks in the first 5 columns of Figure~\ref{fig:teaser}.
-The transparent green shape represents the goal location, which can change during policy training and testing for each episode (goal-conditioned).
-The task is successfully solved if the object reaches the goal, and it does not need to be placed in a specific orientation.
+We further increase the task difficulty by using 5 complex objects as shown in the table above and visualized in the first 5 columns of Figure~\ref{fig:teaser}.
+The transparent green shape represents the goal, which can change during training and testing (goal-conditioned).
+The task is successfully solved if the object reaches the goal, without the need for a specific orientation.
 We train one policy for relocating each object.

-\emph{Pour.} This task requires the robot hand to reach the mug and pour the particles inside the mug into a container as shown in Figure~\ref{fig:teaser} column 6.
-The reward will be higher with more particles poured into the container.
-This task is much more challenging than relocate as it not only requires grasping the mug but also manipulate it in a delicate way to pour the particles precisely into the container.
-The evaluation for this task is based on how much percentage of the particles are pulled inside the container.
+\emph{Pour.} It requires the robot hand to reach the mug and pour the particles inside into a container (Figure~\ref{fig:teaser} column 6).
+The robot needs to grasp the mug and then manipulate it precisely.
+The evaluation criteria is based on the percentage of particles poured inside the container.

-\emph{Place Inside.} This task requires the robot hand to pick up an object (i.e., a banana in our task) on the table and place it into a container.
-It is much more challenging than relocate since the robot needs to rotate the object to a suitable orientation with finger gait.
-Besides, when approaching the container, the robot needs to carefully avoid collisions between both hand-container pair and object-container pair.
-The evaluation for this task is based on how much percentage of the object mesh volume is inside the container.
-We will introduce the rewards for all tasks in the supplementary materials.
+\emph{Place Inside.} It requires the robot to pick up an object (e.g., a banana) and place it into a container.
+The robot needs to rotate the object to a suitable orientation and approach the container carefully to avoid collisions.